Raku/Documentable/README.md

     -a|--all                  Equivalent to -t -p -s -i --search-index
 ```

-See the [CLI documentation](https://raku.github.io/Documentable/language/cli) to learn more.
+See the [CLI documentation](https://raku.github.io/Documentable/language/cli
+) to learn more, or [the documentation on `documentable.json`](https://raku
+.github.io/Documentable/language/configuration-file) to create your own
+ configuration file.

 ## Docker container